-With Envirolution kids can don an environmental superhero costume, create their very own pop up farm, add to a big collaborative art piece, make seed bombs, get crafty using upcycled material, play Fairtrade Ground games and get involved in interactive storytelling.
+Envirolution – where kids can don an environmental superhero costume, create their very own pop up farm, add to a big collaborative art piece, make seed bombs, get crafty using upcycled material, play Fairtrade Ground games and get involved in interactive storytelling.

-A Pirate Adventure is an immersive piece of theatre weaving together storytelling, games, music and bush-craft skills, with Forest School leaders from Adventures in Nature.
+A Pirate Adventure – an immersive piece of theatre weaving together storytelling, games, music and bush-craft skills, with Forest School leaders from Adventures in Nature.

 The Mayflower Project Teens Tent is a unique, bespoke space for teenagers to hang out.
 There are workshops and skill sharing sessions, or you can just come and sit on our sofas, play our guitars or do your own thing.
 There’s henna, hair braids, upcycling, a full band rig and much more.
 Everything is free to join in, so come and say hello!

-The Permaculture Zone provides a family friendly, nurturing, playful space for parents, parents-to-be, tots and babies.
-There are Forest Schools here.
-The Earth Energies area and Faerie Glade provide places for kids to explore too.
+The Permaculture Community provides a family friendly, nurturing, playful space for parents, parents-to-be, tots and babies.
+Forest School, Connecta-Baby sling library, quiet breastfeeding space, free-play tent and Supper Club are here.
+The Faerie Glade provides an exciting, magical place for kids to explore too.

-In the Crafts Area kids can get creative with activities such as mask-making and flower garland weaving, bicycle fixing and other practical and artistic activities.
+In the Craft Area kids can get creative with upcycling, jewellery making, book binding, printing and other practical and artistic activities – free workshops in the Craft Office and Classroom are funded by the Green Gathering Charity.
 (Children do need to be closely supervised in this area – beware sharp tools and hot furnaces around here! – and be aware that some crafts will not be suitable for kids.)

 The Green Gathering won FESTIVAL KIDZ GOLD AWARD and SPARK FAMILY AWARD in recent years.